As an Amazon Associate I earn from qualifying purchases.

-Pulpo gallego.
+Pulpo a la gallega.
 Man, is this good!
 I can’t tell you when I first ate this Spanish classic, but it was probably sometime in my late teens, and probably at a Spanish restaurant on New Jersey’s Route 22 whose name escapes me now.
 But I remember it being real-deal Spanish — or at least what I imagined it might be, considering I’ve never been there.

-Pulpo gallego is basically an octopus salad.
+Pulpo a la gallega is basically an octopus salad.
 Most octo-eating cultures have their versions, and the Spaniards are no different.

-According to the late, great cookbook author Penelope Casas in her The Foods and Wines of Spain, “a la gallego” is anything cooked with paprika and olive oil… to my mind, everything is good with paprika and olive oil, but octopus is especially good.
+According to the late, great cookbook author Penelope Casas in her The Foods and Wines of Spain, “a la gallega” is from Galicia, and it means anything cooked with paprika and olive oil… to my mind, everything is good with paprika and olive oil, but octopus is especially good.

-And while most octo salads are summertime fare, pulpo gallego works in any weather.
+And while most octopus salads are summertime fare, pulpo a la gallega works in any weather, likely because Galicia is in the cold, northern part of Spain.
 I think it’s the paprika and garlic that gives you a warming feeling when you eat it.

-After that, you toss is in olive oil with paprika, a little cayenne, salt and black pepper and squeeze lemon juice or sherry vinegar on it.
-It’s a perfect tapa dish, party appetizer or hell, just something to chew on with crusty bread while watching football…
+Once the octopus is ready, you toss is in olive oil with paprika, a little cayenne, salt and black pepper and squeeze lemon juice or sherry vinegar on it.

 - 2 to 3 pounds octopus